Westinghouse Combustion Turbine Systems Division: Texas City Cogeneration

 The second major IPP project in which Westinghouse CTSD participated was developed ca. 1985 by Internorth Natural Gas of Omaha, NE.
 The plant location, Texas City, TX, is about 35 miles southeast of the Capital Cogeneration project site, above.

 Internorth's concept was to use PURPA IPP cogeneration QF rules to build a 400 MW cogeneration plant that would sell the power to Houston Power and Light and export steam to a nearby Dow Chemical (then Union Carbide) plant.
 At the same time, the plant, which would be exempt from the FUA, would be an excellent new power generation customer for Internorth's fuel gas.

 With little other business available, a determined Marketing effort at CTSD was intensely focused on this negotiation.
 Since this was taking place at the same time as a serious 4th stage turbine blade design issue with the W501D5, an engineering team led by CT Engine Engineering Manager, Augie Scalzo, was also assigned to satisfy Internorth that the design was sound.

 Westinghouse did obtain the order for 3xW501D5 EconoPacs to be installed at the plant called Texas City Cogeneration.
 The three units included the last W501D5 built at the Lester factory before it was closed in 1986 and the first two engines built by MHI under a new business arrangement with the long-time Westinghouse licensee.

 Shortly after the Texas City plant was built, Internorth merged with Houston Natural Gas, and moved its headquarters to Houston.
-Shortly after that, the joint company changed its name to ENRON (but that's a whole story unto itself).
+Shortly after that, the joint company changed its name to ENRON.

 Today, the Texas City Plant is owned by Calpine.

 Other early PURPA-plant projects in which Westinghouse CTSD participated are described later as part of the story of the relocation of CTSD to Orlando, FL.